VIHATTeam/OMICALL-React-Native-SDK/README.md

   //incomingAcceptButtonImage, incomingDeclineButtonImage, backImage, userImage: Add these into `android/app/src/main/res/drawble`
   ```

-- Get call when user open app from killed status(only iOS):
+- Get call when user open app from killed state(only iOS):

   ```
   import { getInitialCall } from 'omikit-plugin';